Shopify/tapioca/README.md

   docs: true
 ```

-Additionally, if you always wanted to exclude the `AASM` and `ActiveRecordFixtures` DSL compilers in your DSL RBI generation runs, your config file would look like this:
+Additionally, if you always want to exclude the `AASM` and `ActiveRecordFixtures` DSL compilers in your DSL RBI generation runs, your config file would then look like this:

 ```yaml
 gem: